Research

 Articles in progress

 "Global Economic Integration and the Political Economy of Education Provision."
+Draft in progress.

 "International Migration and Interstate Conflict." (with David Leblang and Philip Potter).